Gerald Raymond “Jerry” Nunn, 1946–2013

-Dad would saw off the prescribed inch from the trunk of the live Christmas tree each year, and swear profusely as he tried to drag the tree into the house (“Goddamned pine needles!” was about the most family-friendly thing he ever uttered) and then to get the tree into the irritating little stand both securely and plumb.
-And he would string lights and hang ornaments and join in all of the holiday festivities—he was a bigger kid than we were some years.
+Dad would saw off the prescribed inch from the trunk of the live Christmas tree each year, and swear profusely as he tried to drag the tree into the house (“Goddamned pine needles!” was about the most family-friendly thing he ever uttered) and fought to get the tree into the irritating little stand both securely and plumb.
+And he would string lights and hang ornaments and join in all of the holiday festivities.
+Some years he was a bigger kid than we were.

 He went sledding with us occasionally and taught us how to warm our coats on the radiator before we went outside so we stayed nice and toasty on even the most bitterly cold days.

 This first man did most of the work on our cars.
 He had loved cars all his life and owned multiple hydraulic jacks and two sets of jack stands.
+He had all the tools one needed to handle nearly any car repair, other than bodywork (but he probably could’ve faked that pretty well).
 He knew how all of the parts and systems worked for just about any car he saw.
 One summer he and I spent the better part of two days working on my Pinto hatchback’s clutch replacement–he was a bit of a perfectionist and didn’t just do a job, he did it THE RIGHT WAY.
 We adjusted the hell out of that goddamned clutch and it ran several more years for the attention it got.

 Dad was the de facto project manager when we painted and re-carpeted the house when I was in my teens, and once again what could (should?) have been a two-week project stretched longer.
 We didn’t simply paint over walls, we stripped old wallpaper and removed old paint and put up new drywall and mudded and taped (and suddenly I had to explain the lump of modeling clay that had been stuck to the living-room ceiling for about 8 years, and tore off a sizable patch of ceiling when we removed it) and in a few cases re-wired rooms when we opened walls and found decades-old frayed cloth-wrapped wiring, probably from the house’s original construction in the early 20th century.

 This man started his own business as a handyman, and he had a faithful clientele for many years.
-He could do nearly anything with tools, and if he didn’t know how to do something, he could teach himself pretty well, and people would pay him for his time and workmanship.
-The same desire for perfection permeated much of that work—I have little doubt that much of his plumbing and electrical and other work remains in place today, in some cases more than nearly 30 years after he completed it.
+He could do nearly anything with tools, could teach himself how to do something if he didn’t already know, and people would pay him for his time and workmanship.
+The same desire for perfection permeated much of that work—I have little doubt that much of his plumbing and electrical and other work remains in place today, some of it more than nearly 30 years after he finished.

-This man started to fade away around the same time.
-Things were changing, none for the good.
+But things were changing, and not for the good.
+This first man started to fade away around the same time.

 The second man

-Dad started fumbling a bit in his work life, drawing out projects because he would rather read a book or smoke a cigarette than do the painting or wiring or bit of plumbing he’d been hired to complete.
-Some of his faithful clients fell away, others stuck with him, but it could be difficult to get him to complete projects on time according to the bids he had prepared.
+In the early 1990s, Dad started fumbling a bit in his work life, drawing out projects because he would rather read a book or smoke a cigarette than do the painting or wiring or bit of plumbing he’d been hired to complete.
+Some of his faithful clients fell away but others stuck with him, even though it could be difficult to get him to complete projects on time and according to the bids he had prepared.
 He often had clients calling up and begging him to present their bills so they could pay him for completed work.

-Starting in the early 1990s, he began to withdraw from his family.
-He spent his time reading or watching old Westerns and other movies, often at absurdly loud volumes—until those days, I didn’t know most TVs from the early 1990s had volume controls that topped out at 50—and he would sit for hours with his guitar and strum random notes, rarely stringing them together into recognizable songs if you could even hear the instruments over the din of the TV.
+He began to withdraw from his family.
+He spent his time reading (mostly re-reading a set of books he’d probably read a couple dozen times before) or watching old Westerns and other movies, often at absurdly loud volumes—until those days, I didn’t know most TVs from the early 1990s had volume controls that topped out at 50—and he would sit for hours with his guitar and strum random notes, rarely stringing them together into recognizable songs even if you could hear the instruments over the din of the TV.

 The third man

 By 1996 the the man who died last week had arrived.
-In my mind he had already become Jerry—he hadn’t been Dad, or even my father, for a few years, he was just some man I’d known my entire life.
-He was difficult to talk to and he was easier to talk about by his first name because everyone else knew immediately who he was.
+In my mind he had already become Jerry—he hadn’t been Dad, or even my father, for a few years, he was just a man I’d known my entire life.
+He was difficult to talk to, and he was easier to talk about by his first name because everyone else knew immediately who he was.

-Jerry lost his temper frequently and twice threatened other family members by getting in their faces when fairly benign conversations didn’t go as he expected or required.
+Jerry lost his temper frequently and twice physically threatened other family members when fairly benign conversations didn’t go as he expected or required.
 He wasn’t working at all, instead spent his time with the too-loud movies and the random guitar strumming and more chain-smoking and Big Gulp-swilling.

-Jerry was determined to get away from the wrong life he had been living.
+Jerry became determined to get away from the wrong life he had been living.
 In the last days of December 1996 he announced he was moving out of the house where I grew up.
-And so in January 1997 he moved (with our help, which he immediately discounted) into an apartment owned by our family dentist at the time.
+And so in January 1997 he moved, with our help (which he immediately discounted), into an apartment owned by our family dentist at the time.
 The dentist was also one of his handyman clients, and part of the arrangement they had was that Jerry would take care of immediate handyman needs for all tenants in the building in exchange for a rent reduction.
-It was a sweet deal, really; Jerry’s rent discount was a set amount, and never once did he have to perform an equivalent amount of work on the building.
+It was a sweet deal, really; Jerry’s rent discount was a substantial set amount, and never once did he have to perform an equivalent amount of work on the building.